 Established as a volunteer fire department in 1937, the Copley Township Fire Department is a well-equipped, professionally staffed, full-time operation.
-The department is made up of a combination of full and part-time personnel working around the clock to provide Fire, Rescue, and EMS services to Copley Township and surrounding communities.
+The department is made up of a combination of full and part-time personnel working around the clock to provide Fire, Rescue, EMS, and Prevention services to Copley Township and surrounding communities.

 Fire Station Number 1 serves as the headquarters for Copley Township Fire Department.
 Located at the Town Hall, 1540 S. Cleveland-Massillon Road, the operations section resides in the lower level of the Town Hall.
 Fire Administration offices are located on the main floor.